-- Fully comply with the requirements of the Governance Code, in particular the examination and evaluation of regulatory controls and the submission of reports on time. - Continue to monitor and assess the risks facing the Bank in the international exposures, and take the necessary measures to control the risks and protect the bank's rights. - Follow up reports issued by the Internal Audit Department, Compliance Department, and Risk Department to rectify all the observations and gaps in the bank's departments and branches. - Rectify all regulatory observations and gaps highlighted by the external auditor, and establish adequate controls to prevent their recurrence. - Conduct a comprehensive assessment of the Bank's strategy for representative offices. - Follow up the bank's competent departments to complete the updating of all customer data, especially those related to AML/ CFT requirements.
+- Complete the implementation of all recommendations issued by the Audit, Compliance and Risk Committee, and take all necessary measures to maintain compliance with the same. - Fully comply with the requirements of the Governance Code, in particular the examination and evaluation of regulatory controls, the submission of reports on time and the rectification of all outstanding observations in the bank. - Continue to monitor and assess the risks facing the bank in the international exposures and take the necessary measures to control the risks and protect the bank's rights. - Follow up reports issued by the Internal Audit Department, Compliance Department, and Risk Department to rectify all the observations and gaps in the bank's departments and branches. - Rectify all regulatory observations and gaps highlighted by the external auditor and establish adequate controls to prevent their recurrence. - Conduct a comprehensive assessment of the bank's strategy for representative offices. - Rectify all the AML/CFT observations made in the reports of the regulators/the Internal Audit Department and the external auditor, whether in the Head Office or the overseas branches of the bank.
+The concerned departments must also be followed up on to ensure that the necessary corrective actions are taken in response to the observations. - Issue instructions to concerned department heads to address all critical issues and gaps highlighted in the annual MLRO report. - Follow up the bank's competent departments to complete the updating of all customer data, especially those related to AML/ CFT requirements.

-- Rectify all observations contained in the reports issued by regulators, namely, Qatar Central Bank, Central Bank of Kuwait, Central Bank of the UAE and the Reserve Bank of India. - Follow up customers to get tax declaration forms, submit progress reports as well as update the relevant policies and procedures manuals to meet FATCA requirements. - Make the required efforts to improve the quality of the credit portfolio, and address the credit concentration at the level of customer or his group as well as non-performing facilities, especially credit with large limits. - Fully comply with the IFRS (9) requirements in accordance with QCB's instructions, and to estimate the expected credit losses. - Complete all aspects of the business continuity project for the bank and its overseas branches. - Address gaps related to information security technology and cybersecurity framework, as well as all other related risks.
+- Rectify all observations contained in the reports issued by regulators, namely, Qatar Central Bank, Central Bank of Kuwait, Central Bank of the UAE and the Reserve Bank of India. - Make the required efforts to improve the quality of the credit portfolio and address the credit concentration at the level of customer or his group as well as non-performing facilities, especially credit with large limits. - Complete all aspects of the business continuity project for the bank and its overseas branches. - Address gaps related to information security technology and cybersecurity framework, as well as all other related risks. - Discuss the Compliance Report of the subsidiary "Sharq Insurance Company" to assess the company's compliance with the issued legislations and instructions.

-Remuneration:
+Remuneration

-The total allowances of the Audit, Compliance and Risk Committee for 2019 was QR 315,000, which is part of the remuneration of the Board of Directors mentioned under the Board Remuneration section.
+The total allowances of the Audit, Compliance and Risk Committee for 2021 was QAR 200,000, which is part of the remuneration of the Board of Directors.

-Policies, Nomination, & Governance Committee
+Policies, Nomination & Governance Committee

-Membership:
+Membership

-- Sheikh Abdul Rahman Bin Mohammad Bin Jabor Al Thani - Managing Director (Chairman).
-He attended all the Committee's meetings. - Mr. Hamad Mohammad Hamad Al Mana Non-Executive Board Member (Member).
-He attended three meetings of the committee. - Mr. Ahmed Abdullah Hamad Al Khal Non-Executive Board Member (Member).
-He attended all the meetings of the committee.
+- Sheikh Abdul Rahman Bin Mohammad Bin Jabor Al Thani Managing Director (Chairman).
+He attended all the Committee's meetings. - Mr. Ahmed Abdullah Ahmed Al Khal Non-Executive Board Member (Member).
+He attended all the Committee's meetings. - Mr. Abdullah Ali Abulrahman Al Abdulla Independent Board Member (Member).

+He attended three meetings of the Committee.